We answer your most frequently asked questions

 As a disabled veteran and still currently serving Army reservist Ryan had this warm-hearted idea that a blog could help other Veterans like himself find the joys of travel.
 He wanted to help them find what he had discovered and how traveling could positively and meaningful impact their lives.
 It was the selling point to get Joelle on board.
 He found her weak spot.

 The process wasn’t easy as neither of us had even done anything like this or were tech-savvy.
 The learning curve was massive; there were many moments of doubt, some of them angry, but we stuck with it.
-We believed in our dream and committed to make it a reality.
+We believed in our dream and committed to making it a reality.

 A launch date of March 2019 was set.
 But it wasn’t meant to be.
 The very same month of our scheduled launch, the Covid 19 pandemic took hold on the world.
 Our hearts broke as we watched the devastation that came with it.
 We put the blog launch on hold.
 This served as valuable time to learn in-depth the ins and outs of our platform and blogging.
 We discovered wonderful resources for new bloggers, and during this time, we took classes, read extensively, and studied hard!
 When the world was ready to reopen to travel, we were going to be prepared!